10 Best Forex Cards in India for Students and Tourists in 2025

 • You can withdraw money from any ATM across the globe but will have to pay charges for cash withdrawal from an international ATM.

 • You cannot top-up the forex card abroad even if your bank has a branch there.
-You will have to contact the centre that has issued the card.
-A few banks provide option to reload your wallet through net banking.
+You will have to contact the center that has issued the card.
+A few banks provide an option to reload your wallet through net banking.

-• It is easy to apply and get as compared to the credit cards.
+• It is easy to apply and get as compared to credit cards.

 • No currency conversion charges for shopping abroad by swiping forex cards.